peterjc/thapbi-pict/docs/worked_example.rst

 * Quality trim the FASTQ reads (pairs where either read becomes too short are discarded).
-* Merge the overlapping paired FASTQ reads into single sequences (pairs which do not overlap discarded, for example from unexpectedly long fragements, or not enough left after quality trimming).
+* Merge the overlapping paired FASTQ reads into single sequences (pairs which do not overlap are discarded, for example from unexpectedly long fragements, or not enough left after quality trimming).
 * Primer trim (reads without both primers are discarded).
-* Convert into a non-redundant FASTA file, with the sequence name recording the abundance, discarding sequences of low abundance.
+* Convert into a non-redundant FASTA file, with the sequence name recording the abundance (discarding sequences of low abundance).
 * Filter with Hidden Markov Models (HMMs) of ITS1 and our four synthetic controls (non-matching sequences are discarded).

 For each input ``<sample_name>_R1.fastq.gz`` and ``<sample_name>_R2.fastq.gz``
-FASTQ pair we get a single much smaller FASTA file ``<sample_name>.fasta``, the contents of which reflects those last two stages.
+FASTQ pair we get a single *much* smaller FASTA file ``<sample_name>.fasta``.

 ..
 WARNING::